 Cheekbone Reduction surgery is not recommended for patients under the age of 18 or those with unrealistic expectations.
 This procedure will not improve the facial contour of patients with large cheeks.

-In general, a good candidate for Cheek Augmentation surgery is:
+In general, a good candidate for Cheek Reduction Surgery is:

-Questions To Ask Plastic Surgeons Before Cheekbone Reduction Surgery
+Questions To Ask A Facial Plastic Surgeon Before Cheekbone Reduction Surgery

 An experienced surgeon will take care to answer every question that a patient may pose before and after performing any procedures.
 It is often advised for a patient to list the questions on paper in advance of a cheekbone reduction consultation.